lliming/fair-research.github.io/index.md

 * [Big Data Bags (**BDBags**)](https://github.com/fair-research/bdbag): An exchange format for exchanging large and complex data collections.
 * [Minimum viable identifiers (**Minids**)](https://github.com/fair-research/minid): Lightweight identifiers that can be easily created, resolved, and used.

+---

+This work was supported in part by NIH grant 1U54EB020406-01.